 - Duane Morris Partner Sheila Slocum Hollis Appointed to Institute for the Advancement of the American Legal System Board of Advisors

-- Duane Morris Partner Sheila Slocum Hollis to Speak at the American Bar Association Public Utilities, Communications and Transportation Section Webinar
+- Duane Morris Partner Sheila Slocum Hollis to Speak on "Ethical Considerations in Responding to FERC Investigations" Presented by the Energy Bar Association

 - Duane Morris Partner Albert Bates to Speak at the 2014 Deloitte Energy Conference

 - Congressional Approval of Mexico's Energy Reform Legislation

 - EPA Appears to Have Green Light to Develop Regulations on Utility Power Plant Greenhouse Gas Emissions

 - D.C.
 Circuit Ruling Has Potential Implications for Natural Gas Pipeline and LNG Projects Under FERC Environmental Review